NLRB v. Catholic Bishop of Chicago

 National Labor Relations Board v.
 Catholic Bishop of Chicago, 440 U.S. 490 (1979), was a Supreme Court of the United States case that ruled that the National Labor Relations Board did not have the authority to regulate religious schools.
 The court ruled that the Wagner Act did not grant the board authority over religious schools and that even if it did, that would cause an unconstitutional intrusion of the federal government into religion.

-This case serves as one of the foundational pillars of the ministerial exception doctrine.
+This case serves as one of the foundational pillars of the ministerial exception, a legal doctrine that protects the rights of religious organizations under the Free Exercise Clause and the Establishment Clause.

 Background

 In 1974 and 1975, union organizations filed petitions with the National Labor Relations Board seeking to unionize lay teachers from seven Midwestern Catholic schools, two that were directly operated by the Archbishop of Chicago and five that were under the Diocese of Fort Wayne-Southbend's jurisdiction.

-The schools rejected unionization attempts on the grounds that the board did not possess such authority, and that the free exercise clause protected the school from these regulations, but the board rejected their plea and ordered elections for union representatives to take place.
+The schools rejected unionization attempts on the grounds that the board did not possess such authority, and that the Free Exercise Clause protected the school from these regulations, but the board rejected their plea and ordered elections for union representatives to take place.

 The schools sued and sought relief from the Court of Appeals for the Seventh Circuit, which in a 3-0 decision, blocked the enforcement of the board's orders.
 The court rejected the argument from the board that the schools not being "entirely religious" organizations meant that the First Amendment did not impede them, a standard the board had been adopted two years prior.

 The board subsequently appealed, and the Supreme Court agreed to hear oral arguments on October 30, 1978.